ivanbabko/goodrocket-css/README.md

 We can also include bare element styles in here to define how unclassed HTML elements would look like (e.g., `<h1>-<h6>`, `<a>`, `<ul>`, `<table>`, and so on).
-I prefer not to do so because there is a high chance that these default element styles will have be overwritten most of the times.
+I prefer not to do so because there is a high chance that these default element styles will be overwritten most of the time.

 ### Objects